By Dr. Lawrence Wilson

 2. A standard coffeemaker.

-3. The percolator.
+3. A percolator.
 This is an older method and is not used much today.

 4. The newer steam flash method.

 5. The soak or non-boil method.
-This is more yin, so it is not quite as good.
-However, it is fast and perhaps better if you are traveling, for instance, as you do not need to boil the coffee.
+This is more yin, so it is not as good.
+Only use it if you must, such as if you are traveling and cannot boil the coffee.

 Here are details about each of these methods.

 2. Add ½ to two tablespoons of or ground of flaked coffee, and bring it to a boil.
 When you start doing coffee enemas, use less coffee, to make sure you tolerate it well.
 For example, begin with just a half teaspoon of coffee and increase the amount when you are sure you tolerate it well.
 Then work up to about one to two tablespoons of coffee.

 Testing the coffee temperature.
 To test the temperature of your coffee, place a finger in it.
 It should be a comfortably warm temperature.
 If the water is too hot or very cold, retaining the enema will be more difficult.